cristianmeelo/challenge-frontend-volunteer-react-2-step/README-EN.md

 <br/>

-# Presentation
+# Faksplash

 A technical test in the frontend fusion selection process that aims to obtain a volunteer position, with the challenge being to develop a presentation about myself.

 ## 🔨 Project features

-This challenge was created to assess developing React skills and the ability to create a personal presentation page.
-Here are the adapted features:
+This challenge was created to assess development skills with React and the ability to create a page featuring an image gallery.
+The features are presented below:

-- Your name
-- A brief description about you
-- Your skills
-- Your recent projects
-- Links to your social networks (LinkedIn, GitHub, etc.)
+- Viewing images obtained from the API [Picsum Photos](https://picsum.photos/).
+- Functionality to save images to favorites. 💾

-To stand out, we recommend implementing the following differentiators:
+To stand out, it was recommended to implement the following differences:

-- Tailwind CSS: Use Tailwind CSS to style your page.
+- Tailwind CSS: Use Tailwind CSS to style your application. 🎨
-- State Managers: Use state managers such as Redux or Context API to manage the application state.
+- State Managers: Use state managers such as Redux or Context API to manage the application state. 📊
-- Responsiveness: Make sure your page is fully responsive and works well on different devices.
+- Responsiveness: Make sure your application is fully responsive and works well on different devices. 📱💻
-- Good Code Practices: Follow good code practices, such as file organization, reusable components and proper use of - hooks.
+- Good Code Practices: Follow good code practices, such as file organization, reusable components, and proper use of hooks. 🧩
-- Accessibility: Implement good accessibility practices to ensure that your page can be used by everyone.
+- Accessibility: Implement good accessibility practices to ensure that your application can be used by everyone. ♿
+- SEO: Optimize your application for search engines. 🌐
-- Animations and Transitions: Add animations and transitions to improve user experience.
+- Animations and Transitions: Add animations and transitions to improve user experience. 🎞️
-- Semantic Commits: Use semantic commits to maintain a clear and organized commit history.
+- Tests: Write tests for your components using frameworks such as Jest and React Testing Library. 🧪

 ## ⚙️ Techniques and technologies used

 Check out this list of everything we will use in this app:

 - `Vite`
-- `TypeScript`
+- `Javascript`
 - `TailwindCSS`
-- `React Audio Player`
+- `Redux`
 - `React Icons`
 - `Vercel Deployment`
 - `GitHub`